 So what about the wireless wrist strap?
 The advertising says “This compact wrist strap eliminates static without the need for a pesky grounding cord.
 This allows you freedom of movement so you can leave your work area without needing to unclamp yourself and lose your anti-static protection.”
 It also states that the band “…ensures that you have a much smaller static build-up and dissipates it quickly.”

 That all sounds wonderful in theory, unfortunately it does not work as advertised.
-If you are following an ANSI/ESD S20.20 program in order to keep human body voltage less than 100 volts, it will not meet the requirements of the standard.
+Most companies follow the ANSI/ESD S20.20 standards for their ESD Control Programs which requires human body voltage to be less than 100 volts and the wireless wrist strap does not meet the requirements of the standard.

 The standard states “All personnel shall be bonded or electrically connected to the grounding/equipotential bonding system when handling ESDS items.”
 The standard goes on to list the requirement of a resistance between the operator and ground of less than 35 megohms.
 This requirement seems quite impossible to meet with the wireless wrist strap.